Palma: Arrest After Threat Post — How Dangerous Is Online Rage in Mallorca?

 1. Better cooperation with platforms: Faster removal and reporting channels, transparent points of contact for investigators and simplified procedures to identify authors — without recklessly undermining fundamental rights.

-2. Stronger prevention in schools: Digital education belongs in the curriculum.
+2. Stronger prevention in schools: Digital education belongs in the curriculum, in line with UNESCO guidance on digital literacy.
 Young people must learn how online aggression develops, what consequences it has and how to safely intervene or seek help.

 3. Strengthening investigative resources: Cyber incidents need specialists.
 Local police stations should have greater access to digital forensic expertise — this also applies to island authorities.